 In the early 1900s, more than 160 tractor companies, with names like Agrimotor, Ajax, Big Bud, Dragon, John Blue and Kitten, sold their machines around the world to meet the growing demand for mechanization.
 Hundreds more sold plows, pickers and other farm implements.

 As early as 1930, through attrition and industry consolidation, only 7 full-line farm equipment companies remained: John Deere, International Harvester, Case, Oliver, Allis-Chalmers, Minneapolis-Moline and Massey-Harris.
-Of those only John Deere remains intact today: Case and International Harvester joined forces in the mid-1980s then with New Holland in 1999 to become CNH.
+Of those only John Deere remains intact today: Case and International Harvester joined forces in the mid-1980s, around the same time that New Holland and Ford merged to become Ford New Holland.
+Then those companies all came together in 1999 to become CNH.
 Meanwhile AGCO emerged in 1990 and went on to absorb Allis-Chalmers, Minneapolis-Moline and Massey-Ferguson.

 By the mid 1950s, Case, IH and Ford — who today comprise CNH Industrial — represented a combined market share of nearly 55%; Massey-Ferguson, Allis-Chalmers, Oliver and Minneapolis Moline — today’s AGCO brands — represented nearly 26%; Deere’s share was 14.5%.

 In the second half of the last century, the farm equipment market continued to see periods of robust growth, followed by contractions influenced by factors such as low commodity prices and farm income.
 The manufacturing sector responded to these business cycles with rapid expansion, followed by consolidation.

 By the 1950s, Case, International Harvester and Ford, which today make up CNH Industrial, had 55% market share for tractors.
 Source: White (2000)

 Note: Totals include production of predecessor companies